andrewsinelnikov/MERNSnippet-How-To/task24/README.md

   ![5](img/5.png) <br />

 ### Step 6
-Handle the 'ADD_TO_CART' action where we need to update the state by adding a new item to the cart<br />
+Handle the 'ADD_TO_CART' action where we need to update the state by adding a new item to the cart.<br /> According to internal rules, we cannot update the existing state.
+Instead, we must copy it and make changes to the copied values.
+In order to do this we use [**spread (...)**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) operator <br />
   ![6](img/6.png) <br />

 handle the 'todos/todoAdded' action.